 A lot of the navigation can be set in the GPP theme options.
 It is also possible to change the defaults by editing the menu structure as stored in the GPP theme file “nav.php.”
-Make sure to make a before and after backup, to be able to revert or upgrade later however.
+However, make sure to make a backup before and after, just in case.

 The default search option lets you search either the blog or the image archive.
 I wanted to offer both options in one go, so I combined the two.
 If you want this too, you can download the NiO Dual Search widget here.

 The standard footer contains default content, which can be complemented by using the various theme widgets available.
 I did not like the standard footer (too much info visible on each page), so I stripped it and moved some of the info, for instance, RSS feeds, to other areas of the site.

 The default slideshow displays a batch of images as previously uploaded to WordPress.
 Because these images are in PhotoShelter already, I decided to replace the default slideshow on my home page with the PhotoShelter slideshow, to avoid replication (and I like the PhotoShelter version more).

 By default, a client area link is provided that takes a client to a separate page for signing in.
 I replaced that link with a simple pop-up, to make signing in less of a hassle.

 Using PhotoShelter, you cannot create a page with thumbnails of recent images that update automatically, each time you upload images to the archive.
 Therefore I have created a separate recent images page using the NiO PhotoShelter RSS Gallery widget.
 A page like that gives new images more attention and they pop up in Google immediately with the full caption and keywords included.

 I used the same widget to make a thumbnail gallery of these images in my blog’s sidebar.

 One of the nice things about WordPress is that there are many plugins available that can complement the functionality of your site.
 The main ones I used are:

 - Yoast SEO: